What is a potential tropical cyclone?

 "Advisory packages on potential tropical cyclones will be issued until watches or warnings are discontinued or until the threat of tropical-storm-force winds (39 to 73 mph) for land area sufficiently diminishes, at which point advisories would be discontinued," the NHC said.
 "However, if it seems likely that new watches or warnings would be necessary within a short period of time (say 6-12 hours), then advisories could continue for a short time in the interest of service continuity."

 The same naming conventions currently in place for tropical depressions, which are assigned a number from a chronological list, are used for potential tropical cyclones.
-That number always corresponds with the total number of systems that has occurred so far during the hurricane season.
+That number always corresponds with the total number of systems that have occurred so far during the hurricane season.

 For example, if the NHC had already issued tropical weather advisories on eight systems in the Atlantic Basin that year, the next land-threatening system in the Atlantic would be deemed Potential Tropical Cyclone Nine.
 If it eventually organized into a tropical depression, it would retain the same number and become Tropical Depression Nine.
 Then, if it achieved 39-plus-mph winds, the system would become a tropical storm and earn the ninth name on that year’s name list, which would be the "I" storm.